 The date that a patent was reissued after the original patent was surrendered by the patentee.
 For patents that were filed on or after October 1,1989, the patent number remains the same as the original patent.
 For patents that were filed before October 1,1989, the patent reissues with a new number.
 In both cases the term of the patent remains the same as the original patent.

 A reissue can occur occasionally and under strict conditions, when a patentee surrenders what is believed to be a defective patent to the Patent Office in order to have the defect fixed.
 The surrendered patent undergoes further examination and may subsequently be re-allowed and reissued.

 On extremely rare occasions a patent document may have multiple reissued dates.
 This site displays only the last reissue date.
 In order to determine if the patent has been reissued more than once, the cover page Image of the patent must be accessed.

 The date the original patent was surrendered and no longer is in force.

 The date that the surrendered status was reversed, used exceptionally to correct a situation where the patent erroneously shows a surrendered status.

-The date that the lapsed status was reversed; usually to correct a situation where our records erroneously indicated that the patent was lapsed.
+The date that the deemed expired status was reversed; usually to correct a situation where our records erroneously indicated that the patent was deemed expired.

 In cases where all maintenance fees required by section 46 of the Patent Act were paid, the day at the end of which the patent term expired, pursuant to section 44 or 45 of the Patent Act.